-Like set-interactive-display-handler, but sets the port-print-handler.
+Like set-interactive-display-handler, but sets the port-print-handler and uses pretty-print.

 10 Name Message

 '''

 (require mrlib/name-message) package: gui-lib

 name-message% : class?

 superclass: canvas%

 '''

 A name-message% control displays a filename that the user can click to show the filename's path and select one of the enclosing directories.
 Override the on-choose-directory method to handle the user's selection.